-Free Medical Billing Training – what’s the catch?
+Free Medical Billing Training.
 Find out what Free will get you.
 You've heard the old saying – If it sounds to good to be true, it probably is.
-But there are some good resources for learning about the medical billing process.
+But there are some good resources for learning about the medical billing process for free or a reasonable cost.

 Be careful – I fell for this and spent several hundred dollars.
 It was an impressive looking website and slick marketing.
 Once I purchased all I received was a notebook of general information I could have easily found on the internet.
 Boy did I feel like a fool!
 And forget trying to get a refund.